 Consider your personal productivity in relation to these four areas:-

-Choose 5 things from the following list that resonate with you.
 Write them on a post-it note and put it up in your work area, the act of writing and the visual prompt will help cement them into the wiring of your brain (Forbes 2018) Try working to these principles for a week.
 At the end of the week consider what worked and what didn’t, swap in others to test.
 Stick with it and learn your version of being highly productive.

 “Noticing your own habits and natural tendencies and working on them is key to maximising your productivity.
 Try different things to find out what works for you – start early, try exercise before work or swap some work hours to the evening when your children are in bed.
 Get creative”